varunkumarnr/VoiceDairy/README.md

 # VoiceDairy

 VoiceDairy is a audio Journal application.

+VoiceDairy is a audio Journal application.

+Technology Used:

+Electron
+React
+Redux
+Expo
+React Native